joellian/CSC-494-TicketSale/README.md

 Submitted by: **Joel Lian**

-This web app: **displays the group stage matches of the current champions league tournament**
+This web app: **ALlows user to purchase, offer, accept, get, and return ticket.
+When using The purchase feature, you must be connected to MetaMask.
+Using MetaMask you can access all of the features below. **

 Time spent: *17** hours spent in total